2i2c-org/infrastructure/docs/sre-guide/common-problems-solutions.md

 ```

 Once you have executed the command, the JSON formatted job matrices will be available
-in the file set by `GITHUB_ENV` in the following form:
+in the file set by `GITHUB_OUTPUT` in the following form:

 ```text
 prod-hub-matrix-jobs=<JSON formatted array>